-Although many clients were aware that a transition to online delivery was compulsory, concurrent with previous research17, it was noted across all sub-groups that there was a preference to return to 'normal' face-to-face delivery as soon as possible.
-However, it is noteworthy that compared to traditional interpersonal interventions, there remains little evidence of the effectiveness of exclusively digital interventions to encourage a healthy diet, PA, or WM26.
+Although many clients were aware that a transition to online delivery was compulsory, concurrent with previous research, it was noted across all sub-groups that there was a preference to return to 'normal' face-to-face delivery as soon as possible.
+However, it is noteworthy that compared to traditional interpersonal interventions, there remains little evidence of the effectiveness of exclusively digital interventions to encourage a healthy diet, PA, or WM.
 A single form of service delivery is never likely to meet all individual's needs.
 However, given the frequency of digital health interventions is increasing rapidly, more advanced methodologies are needed to explore the components that can make such interventions successful for as many individuals as possible.
 Among CYP, technology, and in particular social media, has been found to be fundamental to overcome the stress and strain of lockdown.
-The use of social media tools have been reported to facilitate self-esteem, identity exploration, aspirational development, and provide CYP an opportunity to explore knowledge and establish new friendships27.
-During lockdown, the average time spent on technology among CYP was more than 6 h a day for educational purposes and 4-6 h a day for recreational activities28.
+The use of social media tools have been reported to facilitate self-esteem, identity exploration, aspirational development, and provide CYP an opportunity to explore knowledge and establish new friendships.
+During lockdown, the average time spent on technology among CYP was more than 6h a day for educational purposes and 4-6h a day for recreational activities.
 Despite this, CYP participation in the outlined IHLS was relatively low.
 Hence, future research should explore engagement approaches and techniques to reach as significant a proportion of eligible CYP as possible.
-Consequently, process evaluations of implementation fidelity should become an integral part of the delivery and evaluation of all digital health behavior change research.
+Consequently, process evaluations of implementation fidelity should become an integral part of the delivery and evaluation of all digital health behaviour change research.
 Incorporating both quantitative (e.g. frequency counts of number of session items delivered) and qualitative (e.g. interviews) measures of implementation fidelity through comprehensive frameworks can allow future researchers to accurately measure engagement delivery and session impact.

-A significant strength of the current study is that we assessed the COVID-19 lockdown impact among vulnerable and under-served groups, where there is a disproportionate effect of COVID-1929, across WM, smoking cessation and PA health behavior interventions, also key additional risk factors for COVID-19 outcomes29.
+A significant strength of this study is that we assessed the COVID-19 lockdown impact among vulnerable and underserved groups, where there is a disproportionate effect of COVID-19,29 across WM, smoking cessation, and PA health behaviour interventions, also key additional risk factors for COVID-19 outcomes.
 Methodological strengths include the analysis process which provides an evidence-based foundation for the development and implementation of future interventions.
-Consistency of themes, data credibility, transferability, and dependability were achieved through the process of inter-rater reliability16.
-Finally, to ensure completeness, the manuscript was prepared in line with the 21-point checklist outlined in the standards for reporting qualitative research (SRQR)30.
+Consistency of themes, data credibility, transferability, and dependability were achieved through the process of interrater reliability.
+Finally, to ensure completeness, the article was prepared in line with the 21-point checklist outlined in the standards for reporting qualitative research (SRQR).
 Study limitations are also noted.
-A small convenience sub-sample of clients from the target attrition groups were recruited via convenience sampling methods and hence results cannot be considered generalisable.
-The subjective nature of the data is also a limitation, as is the presence of self-selection bias which resulted from the convenience sampling methods adopted.
-Given health behavior change intervention attrition rates vary considerably, from 10% to more than 80%, depending on the type and setting of the treatment programme7, future research should seek to identify barriers and facilitators among larger sample sizes of clients not currently/ planning to partake in a health behavior change intervention.
+A small convenience sub-sample of clients from the target attrition groups were recruited via convenience sampling methods.
+This, along with a lack of representation of non-attenders, means that the results cannot be considered generalisable.
+The subjective nature of the data are also a limitation, as is the presence of self-selection bias which resulted from the convenience sampling methods adopted.
+Given health behaviour change intervention attrition rates vary considerably, from 10% to more than 80%, depending on the type and setting of the treatment programme, future research should seek to identify barriers, and facilitators among larger sample sizes of clients not currently/planning to partake in a health behaviour change intervention.